We are currently not accepting expressions of interest or proposals for new review titles other than those advertised as priority titles.

 We assess proposals at the end of each month and aim to make a decision within four weeks.
 Should an external adviser be consulted, this adds two extra weeks.

-It is vital that you familiarise yourself with the essential resources for the conduct and reporting of a Cochrane systematic review before you start working on your protocol.
+It is vital that authors familiarise themselves with the essential resources for the conduct and reporting of a Cochrane systematic review before starting to work on the protocol.

-We provide a template protocol to all authors which aims as a guide and support but can be amended, within Cochrane methodology and standards, to suit your review.
+We provide a template protocol to all authors which aims as a guide and support but can be amended, within Cochrane methodology and standards, to suit the review.

 A draft protocol must be submitted for editorial review within three months of the acceptance of the proposal.
 We expect submissions to comply with the standards in the essential resources and according to the timelines outlined.
 We operate a strict policy on protocols which fail to comply with these requirements.

-Once your protocol has been published, our Trials Search Co-ordinator will contact you to arrange a suitable time to conduct the searches of the main databases.
-You will receive a de-duplicated set of search results within an agreed timeline.
-From the date of the search, you have six months to submit a draft review.
+Once the protocol has been published, our Trials Search Co-ordinator will contact authors to arrange a suitable time to conduct the searches of the main databases.
+Authors will receive a de-duplicated set of search results within an agreed timeline.
+From the date of the search, authors have six months to submit a draft review.

 We expect submissions to comply with the standards in the essential resources and according to the timelines outlined.
 We operate a strict policy on reviews which fail to comply with these requirements.